Hip & Historic: Toronto Canada’s Distillery District Has Something For Everyone

 As the Toronto Star says: “To enter The Distillery is to step back into an era of horse-drawn carts, windmills and sailing ships.”
 With a big nod to the past and a foot firmly in the future, here you will also find world-class art venues, including the Young Centre for the Performing Arts, the George Brown College and the Soulpepper Theatre Company.
 You will also find stylish shoe boutiques and vintage shops such as John Fluevog and Blackbird Vintage, as well as the latest in home electronic devices at Sound Designs.
 During the summer, a Farmers Market takes up residence on Trinity Square every Sunday through October.
 In fact, there seems to be something happening here everyday, so it’s definitely worth checking out the district’s Events Calendar to find out exactly what is going on.

-No trip to Toronto is complete without a visit to The Distillery.
+No trip to Toronto is complete without a visit to The Distillery, one of the coolest places to visit in Toronto.
 Whether you have just a couple of hours to spend here or can play here all day, this is one highly entertaining district!

 Enter One of Our Giveaways